KRY

 KRY + Dot

-KRY is one of Europe's leading digital healthcare platforms, operating telemedicine and physical healthcare facilities across Sweden, France, the UK, and Norway.
+KRY is one of Europe's leading digital healthcare platforms, offering digital and physical healthcare services across Sweden, France, the UK, and Norway.

 €800K/yr